 I define ‘buyer’ as a person/group who has discovered they can’t fix a problem internally, traversed their change management issues, and has gotten agreement to seek an external solution.
 The very last thing buyers need is your solution – literally.

 So here, in no particular order, is a list of reasons why you get objections, and why/how the limited solutions-push focus of the sales model merely handles a small fraction of a Buying Decision Path instead of actually enabling buying.
-And fyi: by adding the functionality to help potential buyers traverse their systemic change management issues first, you’ll never get objections.
+And fyi: by putting the functionality to help potential buyers traverse their systemic change management issues before trying to sell anything, you’ll never get objections.

 You’re actually causing your own objections.
-You get no resistance when facilitating prospects through their own steps to congruent change first, get them ready to change, and continue on to placing your terrific solution content with those specific prospects who CAN buy.
+You get no resistance when facilitating prospects through their own steps to congruent change and then continue on to placing your terrific solution content with those specific prospects who CAN buy.
 (Read my article on the Buyer’s Journey that lays out the entire Pre-Sales buying decision process.)
 But you’ll need to take a different – additional – path through a different lens.
 You’ll need to understand the change management issues within your industry.
 And no, you cannot use your current sales skill to accomplish this.

 FOCUS ON FACILITATING BUYER READINESS FIRST

 Here is the deal.
-Until now, you’ve waited while buyers do this change stuff: they must do this anyway (with you or without you).
+Until now, you’ve waited while buyers do this internal change stuff: they must do this anyway (with you or without you).
 So you can continue pushing your content and getting objections, or you can add a new function to your outreach to connect with the right ones sooner: enter their decision path, get onto their Buying Decision Team, and facilitate the ones who CAN buy through to buying.
 Just recognize the sales model doesn’t do the facilitation portion as it’s solution-placement based.
+And, using a change management goal as the reason to connect with a potential buyer enables you to find those who WILL buy on the first call.

 I designed a new methodology to facilitate the front end of the decision path (Buying Facilitation®).
 It’s a change facilitation model that works with sales to help buyers congruently and

 Buying Facilitation® is a generic change facilitation skill set, with no content focus, no bias, and is systemic in nature.
-It involves facilitating change (vs pushing content) with a new form of question (Facilitative Question) that enable systems to recognize their own criteria and manage change congruently; a new form of listening that involves Listening for Systems; and Presumptive Summaries to enable people to move outside of their subjective experience and view the entire situation as an Observer/Coach.
-I’ve trained it to about 100,000 sales folks globally, in several industries and product price points, and generally get a close rate of 5x the control group.
+It involves facilitating change, beginning with a focus on finding folks seeking change in the area you can help them resolve.
+It employs a new form of question (Facilitative Question) that enable systems to manage change congruently; a new form of listening that involves Listening for Systems; and Presumptive Summaries to enable people to move outside of their subjective experience and view the entire situation as an Observer/Coach.
+I’ve trained it to about 100,000 sales folks globally, in several industries and product price points, and generally get a close rate of 8x the control group.

 Right now, you’re closing 5% and wasting a lot of resource to find them.
 You’re hiring too many people to close too few; ignoring real prospects on route to making an appointment – and then going to appointments with a fraction of the appropriate people present, to push content they don’t know how to listen to, and fighting with competitors for the same restricted group of buyers – when if you could enter differently, with a willingness to add a new skill set, you could find/close more buyers.